AndreasChristensen89/janken-bossu/README.md

 ### Coding help
-* For help with varius issues with animations, sticky navigation bar, css background manipulation etc. I often resorted to https://stackoverflow.com/
+* For help with varius issues with animations, css background manipulation etc. I often resorted to https://stackoverflow.com/
-* Code Institute Slack Community for additional help with details (aria-label, general requirements, deployment)

 ### Design
-* For design of the different pages I took inspiration from other students of Code Institute that request reviews of their projects.
-Also, I looked at various websites of professionals, e.g. https://www.wimhofmethod.com/
+* For design of the different pages I didn't use other sources of information.
-* For color schemes I used a blog on Visme that had 50 examples of good color combinations: https://visme.co/blog/website-color-schemes/
+* For color schemes...

 ## User Experience Considerations:

 ### The User
 * What are the goals for a first time visitor
-   * Quickly understand what the group is doing, and where and when it is operating
+   * Quickly understand that this is a game and how to start it
    * Be captivated by the content and the imagery
    * Be able to navigate effortless through the pages
-   * Easily reach the contact page and understand how to contact the group
+   * Easily reach the rules page and understand how to play the game
+   * Understand how to advance after a loss/defeat/draw
 * What are the goals for a returning visitor
    * Instantly/easily remember how to navigate the content
-   * Find meetup times to confirm times and places in seconds
-   * Quickly find contact page to ask questions/inquiries/give comments/recommendations
+   * Easily remember how to play the game

 ## Design choices
-* Overview: The aim is to provide easy-to-navigate pages that make it easy and clear to navigate around, with many links to the contact/join page.
+* Overview: The aim is to provide easy-to-navigate pages that make it easy and clear to navigate around.
+* The game should be easy for the eyes, meaning that there should be no overlapping animations that confuse players.
+* It should be clear to the player what should be clicked in order to advance.
+* Losses/wins/draws should be clear to understand and should have animations that demonstrate what happened.
-    Information should not be detailed but fast to read and understand, and straight to the point.
+* Information should not be detailed but fast to read and understand, and straight to the point.

 ### Color Scheme
-Colors are chosen to represent a "natural" scenery that hint of being in a park/forest, which hopefully leads users to envision being outside in nature.
+Colors are chosen to represent a bright cartoony world, which hopefully leads users to envision being outside in nature.
 * Background color: **#EAE7DC**
 * Logo, titles, navbar elements, top of call-to-action divs, top of form: **#61892F**